Bulls, New Zealand: National government

-Te Tai Hauāuru is a more unstable seat, having been held by three different parties since 1996, i.e. New Zealand First, the Māori Party and the Labour Party.
-Since 2014 it has been held by Adrian Rurawhe of the Labour Party.
+Te Tai Hauāuru is a more unstable seat, having been held by three different parties since 1996, i.e. New Zealand First, Te Pāti Māori and the Labour Party.
+Since 2023 it has been held by Debbie Ngarewa-Packer of Te Pāti Māori.

 Military presence

 Many Air Force personnel from RNZAF Base Ohakea live in Bulls.
 In recent years several defence houses have been sold to civilian buyers which has seen a steady decline of servicemen from the area, but a moderate presence remains nonetheless.

 In 2017 it was announced that the Republic of Singapore Air Force is looking at establishing a permanent F-15 fighter jet training base at Ohakea with an estimated presence of 500 Singaporean personnel.
 Ohakea and surrounding areas such as Bulls and Feilding would see a significant increase in military families and personnel to the area.
 In December 2018 it was announced that this would no longer go ahead.

 In 2018 the incumbent government announced the purchase of four Boeing P-8 Poseidon aircraft for maritime surveillance.
 This announcement came with the news that the current New Zealand Defence Force unit responsible for maritime surveillance, No. 5 Squadron RNZAF, would be required to move to RNZAF Base Ohakea.
 This move would see a further increase in the number of service personnel living in the area.
-RNZAF is expected to take delivery of these aircraft in 2023.
+RNZAF took delivery of these aircraft in 2023.